dicook/Data_Modelling_and_Computing/content/_index.md

 - Assignment 2 **Due 5pm, Thursday, September 5th**: [Instructions](assignments/assignment-2-2019-s2/instructions.html) [zip](assignments/assignment-2-2019-s2/assignment-2-2019-s2.zip) (Unzip the file and double click on the rstudio project, "assignment-2-2019-s2.Rproj" This contains the data and Rmd file). **Note that the assignment is also on rstudio.cloud as well under assignment-2-2019-s2**.

 - Assignment 3 **Due 5pm, Friday, October 11**: (Assignment will be released by Friday, September 20th) [assignment](assignments/assignment-3-2019-s2/etc1010-assignment-3.zip).
+(Unzip the file and double click on the rstudio project).
+**Note that the assignment is also on rstudio.cloud as well under assignment 3**
 <!--
 ## Assignment 1 peer evaluation